audreyfeldroy/OrderAhead/README.md

 * `SQUARE_APPLICATION_ID`
 * `SQUARE_ACCESS_TOKEN`

-Set those with your credentials.
+Set those with your credentials in your .env file.
 They'll populate the `config` object in `util/square-connect-client.js`.

 ### Step 2: Install dependencies